danxf/danxf.github.io/docs/_posts/2021-01-27-debian-jmap.markdown

 >> ls $JAVA_HOME/bin/
 java  jjs  keytool  orbd  pack200  policytool  rmid  rmiregistry  servertool  tnameserv  unpack200
 ```
-Browsing to the Debian [man pages](https://manpages.debian.org/unstable/openjdk-8-jdk-headless/jmap.1.en.html) reveals that `jmap` is included in the `openjdk-8-jdk-headless` package.
+Browsing to the Debian [man pages](https://manpages.debian.org/unstable/openjdk-8-jdk-headless/jmap.1.en.html) will tel us that `jmap` is included in the `openjdk-8-jdk-headless` package.
 But trying to install it results in:

 ```
 >> apt install openjdk-8-jdk-headless